 - Don Owens, Co-Founder and President, The Griffin-Owens Agency.

-- Todd Rowley, Senior Vice President, Capital One Bank.
+- Todd Rowley, Senior Vice President, Cardinal Bank.

 - John P. Sekas, Sekas Homes.